 In Case 3, $\max_{i=j}^r w_i = w_0$.
 Thus

 In all three cases, we have shown that $(\max_{i=j}^r w_i) / w_j = O((r-j)^2)$, as desired. \end{proof}

 \begin{lemma} Any region $C \in \CC$ intersects $O(1)$ bodies of $\RR$. \end{lemma}

-\begin{proof} Suppose that $R'$ is in group $j$.
-Recall that $R = T_j(R')$, $C' = K \cap H'$ and $C = \bigcup_{r = j}^{t} (E_r^{\sigma} \cap L_r)$.
-We begin by bounding the number of bodies of $\RR$ that overlap $E_j^{\sigma} \cap L_j$.
-(See Figure~\ref{f:prop3}.)
+\begin{proof} Recall by Eq.~\eqref{eq:RCdef} that $C$ corresponds to a cap $C' \in \CC'$ of some type $j$, where $C = \bigcup_{r = j}^{t} (E_r^{\sigma} \cap L_r)$.
+We begin by bounding the number of bodies of $\RR$ that overlap $E_j^{\sigma} \cap L_j$ (see Figure~\ref{f:prop3}).
 We assert that all the bodies of $\RR$ in layer $j$ have volumes $\Omega(\vol(E_j))$.
 To prove this, recall that the type-$j$ caps of $\CC'$ have the same volume as $C'$ to within a factor of 2.
 Also, recall that the body of $\RR'$ associated with a cap of $\CC'$ has the same volume as the cap to within a constant factor (immediate consequence of Property~2 of Lemma~\ref{lem:new-cap-cover}).
 It follows that all the bodies of $\RR'$ in group $j$ have volumes $\Omega(\vol(C'))$.
 By Lemma~\ref{lem:scale}\ref{e}, the scaling transformations used in our construction preserve volumes to within a constant factor.
-Also, recall that the bodies of $\RR$ in layer $j$ are scaled copies of the bodies of $\RR'$ in group $j$.
+Also, recall that $E_j$ is a scaled copy of $C'$, and by Lemma~\ref{lem:strat-prop0}, the bodies of $\RR$ in layer $j$ are scaled copies of the bodies of $\RR'$ in group $j$.
 It follows that the bodies of $\RR$ in layer $j$ all have volumes $\Omega(\vol(E_j))$.